-Since a CRO is responsible for increasing revenue growth, they need to know how to handle sales, marketing, and customer experience.
-Moreover, they need to align them with one another and collaborate seamlessly with a CMO (Chief Marketing Officer) and a CXO (Chief Experience Officer).
+Since CROs is responsible for increasing revenue growth, they need to know how to handle sales, marketing, and customer experience.
+Moreover, they need to align themselves with one another and collaborate seamlessly with a CMO (Chief Marketing Officer) and a CXO (Chief Experience Officer).

 A Chief Revenue Officer should take the following responsibilities:

 - Creating a client outreach strategy.